theo-gk/xml-feed-for-skroutz-for-woocommerce/README.txt

  = What are the system requirements for using this plugin? = The plugin requires WooCommerce 6.2.0 or later and WordPress 5.6 or later.
+The recommended available PHP memory for optimal performance is 512MB-1024MB+.
 It is optimized to run on servers with low resources and the minimum PHP memory officially required is 256MB, but it can run with even lower memory for small-sized eshops.
-The recommended memory for optimal performance is 512MB-1024MB+.

 == Installation ==